luisgepeto/veronicaledesma/README.md

 ![](https://img.shields.io/badge/version-2.1.2-green.svg) ![](https://img.shields.io/badge/License-MIT-orange.svg)

-Elemental is a proyectos template suitable for artists, photographers, designers etc. With the starter you can create blog, proyectos and miscellaneous posts (such as privacy-policy).
+Elemental is a experience template suitable for artists, photographers, designers etc. With the starter you can create blog, experience and miscellaneous posts (such as privacy-policy).

 **[Live Demo](https://elemental.netlify.app)**